asukhareva/MultiTaskModel/README.md

 # MultiTaskModel
-How to learn the weights between two losses
+How to learn the weights between two losses in PyTorch